 External actors – notably the European Union, the United Kingdom and others are expected to rethink their policies towards the region as past political and economic choices proved to be suboptimal to steer the region into a sustainable future.
 Most of the research produced on the Mediterranean countries before the 2011 uprisings failed to reveal the growing socio-economic tensions, hampered by inefficiency and low productivity, inadequate institutional capacity, market fragmentation and lack of integration, below-potential foreign direct investments and weak contribution of small and medium enterprises.

-This situation led to persistently high levels of unemployment, especially among the youth including most notably the educated ones who found themselves trapped in the poorly devised policies and strategies, combined with increasing inequality and poverty and lack of engagement, which turned to become the seeds of revolts and revolutions and ultimately contributing to exclusion and unsustainability.
+This situation led to persistently high levels of unemployment, especially among the youth and women including most notably the educated ones who found themselves trapped in the poorly devised policies and strategies, combined with increasing inequality and poverty and lack of engagement, which turned to become the seeds of revolts and revolutions and ultimately contributing to exclusion and unsustainability.

 The Euro-Mediterranean Network for Economic Studies (EMNES) is a network of research institutions and think tanks working on socio-economics policy in the Euro-Mediterranean.

 EMNES research and outputs in underpinned on the four fundamental principles: Independence, Scientific Excellence, Policy Relevance and Deep Knowledge of Euro-Mediterranean Affaires will build a renewed vision for socio-economic development in the south Mediterranean countries, with a focus on employment creation, social inclusion, sustainable development and regional integration.

 EMNES performs research activities, disseminated through series of internal and external publications (studies, working papers, policy papers, policy-graphics and books) and the organization of annual conferences, and policy workshop meetings to bring together leading researchers, policy makers and representatives of the civil society to discuss and debate optimal policies for the future of the region.